University of Manchester: Victoria Park Campus

-The Victoria Park Campus has several halls of residence including St. Anselm Hall with Canterbury Court, Dalton-Ellis Hall, Hulme Hall (including Burkhardt House) and Opal Gardens Hall.
-Halls at Victoria Park are generally more traditional, and more likely to be catered.
+The Victoria Park Campus contains several halls of residence, among them St. Anselm Hall with Canterbury Court, Dalton-Ellis Hall, Hulme Hall (which includes Burkhardt House), and Opal Gardens Hall.
+The halls in Victoria Park tend to be more traditional and are more likely to offer catered accommodation.

-Hulme Hall, which opened in 1887 in Plymouth Grove, is the oldest hall of residence at the university.
-It moved to its current site in Victoria Park in 1907.
+Hulme Hall, which opened in Plymouth Grove in 1887, is the oldest hall of residence at the university.
+It moved to its present site in Victoria Park in 1907.

 Fallowfield Campus

-The Fallowfield Campus, 2 mi south of the Oxford Road Campus is the largest of the university's residential campuses, built largely in the 1960s as a 'Student Village'.
-The Owens Park group of halls, formerly with a landmark tower, is at its centre, while Oak House is another hall of residence.
-Woolton Hall is next to Oak House.
-Allen Hall is a traditional hall near Ashburne Hall (Sheavyn House being annexed to Ashburne).
-Richmond Park is a recent addition to the campus, as well as Unsworth Park which opened in 2019.
+The Fallowfield Campus, situated 2 mi south of the Oxford Road Campus, is the largest of the university's residential campuses.
+It was developed largely in the 1960s as a purpose‑built student village.
+At its centre stood the Owens Park group of halls, formerly distinguished by a landmark tower, while Oak House provided a further hall of residence.
+Woolton Hall lies adjacent to Oak House.
+Allen Hall is a traditional hall situated near Ashburne Hall, to which Sheavyn House is annexed.
+Richmond Park and Unsworth Park are more recent additions to the campus; the latter opened in 2019.

 Notable people

-Many notable people have worked or studied at the University of Manchester or its predecessor institutions, including 26 Nobel Prize recipients.
+Many notable people have worked or studied at the University of Manchester and its predecessor institutions, among them 26 Nobel Prize laureates.

-Some of the best-known scientists are: John Dalton (founder of modern atomic theory), Ernest Rutherford who proved the nuclear nature of the atom whilst working at Manchester, Ludwig Wittgenstein (considered one of the most significant philosophers of the 20th century), George E. Davis (founder of the discipline of chemical engineering), Alan Turing (influential in theoretical computer science, and notable figure in gay rights history), Marie Stopes (pioneer of birth control and campaigner for women's rights), Bernard Lovell (a pioneer of radio astronomy), Tom Kilburn and Frederic Calland Williams (who developed the Manchester Baby, the world's first stored-program computer), and physicist and television presenter Brian Cox.
+Among the most distinguished scientists are John Dalton, the founder of modern atomic theory; Ernest Rutherford, who established the nuclear structure of the atom while at Manchester; Ludwig Wittgenstein, widely regarded as one of the foremost philosophers of the 20th century; George E. Davis, the originator of the discipline of chemical engineering; Alan Turing, a foundational figure in theoretical computer science and a significant name in the history of gay rights; Marie Stopes, a pioneer of birth control and a campaigner for women's rights; Bernard Lovell, a trailblazer in radio astronomy; Tom Kilburn and Frederic Calland Williams, the developers of the Manchester Baby, the world's first stored‑program computer; and the physicist and television presenter Brian Cox.

-Notable politicians and public figures associated with the university include: two current presidents - Michael D Higgins of the Republic of Ireland and Samia Suluhu Hassan of Tanzania - and two current prime ministers - Abdalla Hamdok of Sudan and Gaston Browne of Antigua and Barbuda - as well as several ministers in the United Kingdom, Malaysia, Canada, Hong Kong, and Singapore.
-This includes the United Kingdom's current Secretary of State for Business and Trade, Jonathan Reynolds.
-Chaim Weizmann, a senior lecturer at the university, was the first president of Israel.
-Irene Khan is a former secretary general of Amnesty International.
+Notable political figures and public servants associated with the university include a current president, Samia Suluhu Hassan of Tanzania; a former president, Michael D. Higgins of the Republic of Ireland; and two serving prime ministers, Abdalla Hamdok of Sudan and Gaston Browne of Antigua and Barbuda.
+Several ministers in the United Kingdom, Malaysia, Canada, Hong Kong and Singapore are also among its alumni.
+The United Kingdom's former Secretary of State for Business and Trade, Jonathan Reynolds, is a graduate.
+Chaim Weizmann, a senior lecturer at the university, became the first president of Israel, and Irene Khan is a former secretary general of Amnesty International.

-In the arts, alumni include: the author Anthony Burgess and Robert Bolt (two times Academy Award winner and three times Golden Globe winner), actors including Roger Allam, Benedict Cumberbatch, Toby Jones and Parineeti Chopra.
-The university also educated some of the leading figures of alternative comedy: Ben Elton, Ade Edmondson and Rik Mayall.
+In the arts, alumni include the authors Anthony Burgess and Robert Bolt; Bolt won two Academy Awards and three Golden Globe Awards.
+Actors such as Roger Allam, Benedict Cumberbatch, Toby Jones and Parineeti Chopra studied at Manchester, as did leading figures of alternative comedy: Ben Elton, Ade Edmondson and Rik Mayall.